South Greenland Explorer – Aurora Borealis

 Twin Window

-The most abundant cabin category on the ship, all located on deck 4.
+The most abundant cabin category on the Plancius.
 Features: 1 window, 2 lower berths, Private shower & toilet, Desk & chair, Flatscreen TV, Telephone & WiFi (supplemented), Hair dryer, Safe deposit box and Ample storage space.

 Twin Porthole

-The nine Twin Porthole cabins are located on deck 3.
-Features: 1 porthole, 2 lower berths, Private shower & toilet, Desk & chair, Flatscreen TV, Telephone & WiFi (supplemented), Hair dryer, Safe deposit box and Ample storage space.
+The nine Twin Porthole cabins were recently updated in 2025.
+Cabins are equipped with 1 porthole, 2 lower berths, Private shower & toilet, Desk & chair, Flatscreen TV, Telephone & WiFi (supplemented), Hair dryer, Safe deposit box and Ample storage space.

 Triple Porthole

 Just 1 Triple cabin located on deck 2.
-This cabin is suitable for families traveling with children, or passengers who do not require a twin or more luxurious cabin.
+This cabin is suitable for families or groups of 3 traveling together or guests looking to share a cabin with other passengers of the same gender.
 Features: 1 porthole, 1 upper berth & 2 lower berths, Private shower & toilet, Desk & chair, Flatscreen TV, Telephone & WiFi (supplemented), Hair dryer, Safe deposit box and Ample storage space.

 There are 4 Quad cabins on deck 2.
-This cabin is suitable for families traveling with children, or passengers who do not require a twin or more luxurious cabin.
+This cabin is suitable for small families or groups traveling together or for guests looking to share a cabin with other passengers of the same gender.
 Features: 1 porthole, 2 upper berths & 2 lower berths, Private shower & toilet, Desk & chair, Flatscreen TV, Telephone & WiFi (supplemented), Hair dryer, Safe deposit box and Ample storage space.

 Inclusions: